mikahask/lesson-19-graph-applications/index.md

 def is_bipartite(graph):
     """
     Returns True if the given graph is bipartite, and False otherwise.
     """
+    """
+    Returns a message indicating whether the given graph is bipartite or not.
+    """
     # Start DFS from an arbitrary node in the graph
     start_node = next(iter(graph.nodes()))